Counsellor MBACP (Accred). Trauma informed. Integrative

 I work with the Victims First Specialist Counselling Service to provide therapeutic interventions to victims of crime across Berkshire, Buckinghamshire and Oxfordshire.

-To help you decide, I offer an initial 50 min session so you can see if I am the right person to help you.
-We will then decide together what your goals are, and how we will continue.
+To help you decide if I am the right person to help you, I offer an initial 50-minute session so you can meet me and ask any questions.
+We will then decide what your goals are and how we can move forward together.